 Many patients require skin removal surgery after weight loss The amount and type of loose skin surgery after weight loss will vary depending on how much there is and where it is located.
 Some patients only need surgery in a few areas to address their issues, while others require a combination of different surgeries to remove excess skin after weight loss.

 What Causes Excess Skin after Weight Loss Surgery?

 When an individual gains weight, it normally happens progressively and the skin gradually stretches out to accommodate the extra weight.
-Many people end up with stretch marks due to the skin being stretched past its normal capacity.
+Stretch marks are a common occurrence for many individuals as the skin stretches beyond its normal capacity.
 Weight-loss surgery works by limiting the number of calories and nutrients the patient’s body can consume.